Maxim Kalashnikov

 Vladimir Alexandrovich Kucherenko (Владимир Александрович Кучеренко; born December 21, 1966), better known by the pen name Maxim Kalashnikov (Максим Калашников), is a Russian writer, publicist, and political activist.

-His writings focus on praising the Soviet Union and its political and economic system from a Russian nationalist perspective, criticizing the Russian government, and discussing the perceived NATO (particularly American) threat to Russia and the likelihood that this antagonism will result in a nuclear war between Russia and NATO.
+His writings focus on praising the Soviet Union and its political and economic system from a Russian nationalist perspective and criticizing the current Russian government.
+He also discusses the perceived NATO (particularly American) threat to Russia and the likelihood that this antagonism will result in a nuclear war between Russia and NATO.

-In July 2024 he saw it as clear that Russia would not be able to win the war against Ukraine, and complained that Russia had had big losses.
+In July 2024, he saw it as clear that Russia would not be able to win the war against Ukraine, and complained that Russia had had big losses.
 He promoted the idea that the war should end with a negotiated peace and that Russia should keep the occupied parts of Ukraine.

 Ideology and criticism

 Maxim Kalashnikov is a Russian nationalistic agitator.
 As an expert in Russian history, economics, and military, he criticizes modern Russia and praises the Soviet system, or more precisely what it was under Joseph Stalin and what it could have become without Leonid Brezhnev and Mikhail Gorbachev.
 He is an advocate of "a federated Russian Empire" consisting of the Russian Federation, Ukraine, parts of Belarus, Moldova's breakaway Transnistria, and Georgia's Abkhazia and South Ossetia.
 He has described himself as a supporter of "dismemberment" of Georgia and creation of Russian-allied enclaves in its territory.

 Kalashnikov has often been criticized for lack of objectivity and abuse of sentimentalism in his writings.
 His writings primarily target younger generations of Russians.
 He has also been criticized for making numerous contradictions.
 For example, in some of his writings, Kalashnikov praises Stalin and the Soviet system, yet in other writings, he espouses sharp anti-communist arguments.

 In September 2009 President of Russia Dmitry Medvedev urged the government to study Kalashnikov's ideas for speeding the development of the country’s innovative economy posted at LiveJournal.